 At Robertson Hayles Lawyers, our employment lawyers provide legal advice and representation in all employment related matters to both employers and employees.

-We aim to provide you with clear and practical legal advice about the law and procedure to assist you to make informed decisions about your employment matters.
-Our goal is to assist you to reach a resolution to your satisfaction and where possible avoiding litigation.
+We aim to provide you with clear and practical legal advice about the law and procedure to assist you in making informed decisions about your employment matters.
+Our goal is to assist you to reach a resolution to your satisfaction and where possible, to avoid litigation.
 Where required, our workplace lawyers have the knowledge and experience to pursue any employment dispute to a hearing and provide you with effective representation in court or before an administrative tribunal.

 In our legal practice, our guiding principle is to provide our clients with good quality legal service at affordable rates.